Sleepaway Camp: Plot

-Tensions rise as Angela and Paul’s relationship becomes strained.
-When Paul kisses her again, she has a flashback to witnessing her father with Lenny.
+Tensions rise as Angela and Paul's relationship becomes strained.
+When Paul kisses her again, she has a flashback to witnessing her father in bed with Lenny.
 Judy seduces Paul, and Angela finds them kissing.
-Paul tries to explain, but Judy goads Meg into carrying Angela to the pier and dumping Angela into the water.
+Paul tries to explain, but Judy goads Meg into carrying Angela to the pier and throwing her into the water.
 Mel stops Ricky from helping by holding him by the arms while accusing Ricky of harming campers to protect Angela; Ronnie intervenes.
 While Ricky helps Angela out of the water and back to the beach, four small children throw sand at Angela.
-Ricky comforts her, swearing revenge.
-Right after dinner, Meg is killed during her shower in one of the vacated cabins.
+Ricky comforts her and swears revenge.
+Right after dinner, Meg's back is split open during her shower in one of the vacated cabins, killing her.

 During the camp social, Paul apologizes to Angela, and she tells him to meet her by the water.
-Meanwhile, Mel discovers Meg’s body, and camp counselor Eddie finds the bodies of the four children who threw sand at Angela, brutally murdered in their sleeping bags.
+Meanwhile, Mel discovers Meg's body, and camp counselor Eddie finds the bodies of the four children who threw sand at Angela, brutally murdered in their sleeping bags.
 Soon after, Judy is killed by being vaginally penetrated with a hot electric curling iron.
 Panic spreads through the camp.
-Believing Ricky is the killer, Mel beats him unconscious, then runs into the woods, encountering the real assailant.
-Horrified, Mel recognizes the attacker before being killed by an arrow to the throat.
+Believing that Ricky is the killer, Mel beats him unconscious, then runs into the woods, encountering the real assailant.
+Horrified, Mel seemingly recognizes the attacker before being killed by an arrow to the throat.
 Police begin searching for missing campers.
-Paul is at the beach with Angela, who suggests they go for a swim, while Officer Frank Breton finds Ricky alive but unconscious.
+Paul is on the beach with Angela, who suggests they go for a swim, while Officer Frank Breton finds Ricky unconscious but alive.

-Camp counselors Ronnie, Angelo, and Susie discover a naked Angela humming and clutching a hunting knife alongside Paul’s severed head.
-They are shocked to realise that “Angela” is actually a boy.
-It turns out Angela is actually Peter, Angela's thought-to-be-dead brother.
-The real Angela had died in the boating accident, and Peter survived.
-After Martha gains custody of him, she decides to raise Peter as “Angela”; the girl she has always wanted.
-It is implied that Peter was mentally affected by being forced into the identity of his dead sister.
+Ronnie and Susie discover a naked Angela humming and clutching a hunting knife alongside Paul's severed head.
+They are shocked to realize that "Angela" is actually a boy.
+It is then revealed that Angela is actually her presumed-dead brother Peter.
+The real Angela had died in the boating accident, while Peter was the survivor.
+After Martha had gained custody of him, she decided to raise Peter as "Angela", the girl she had always wanted, which mentally affected him.
 The nude, blood-covered Angela/Peter stands before the horrified Susie and Ronnie, hissing and growling.

 Production

+Development

+Writer-director Robert Hiltzik, a New York University film school graduate, began developing the idea for Sleepaway Camp in the 1970s.
+He was inspired by his own experiences attending Camp Algonquin in Argyle, New York as a child.
+He was also inspired to make the film following the success of Friday the 13th, though he has denied that the film was a direct inspiration on the screenplay.

+Hiltzik privately raised funding for the film through friends, family, and other "connections," eventually amassing a budget of $335,000 to make the film.